Research School of Biology is led by a Director who has ultimate responsibility for strategic direction, budget, and the

 The RSB Executive Committee is comprised of the School Director, the Heads of the three Divisions, the Head of Teaching and Learning and the School Manager.
 The School Executive serves as an advisory board, providing advice and making recommendations to the Director.
 The Executive does not have decision-making power, but assists in informing the Director on all areas of the School’s activities and provides a consultative mechanism within the School.
 The Executive itself is informed by the RSB Strategy Group which meets quarterly and includes the Chairs of RSB Committees and User Groups and Heads of Divisions.

 The School has three Divisions: Biomedical Science and Biochemistry (BSB), Ecology and Evolution (E&E) and Plant Sciences (PS).
 Each Division has a Head who supervises the academic Group Leaders and Divisional-level technical and administrative staff in their Division.

 The Biology Teaching and Learning Centre (BTLC) coordinates all biology teaching across the campus, including contributions from the Research School of Biology, the John Curtin School of Medical Research, the Fenner School of Environment and Society, and the Research School of Population Health.

 The School Manager has overall responsibility for running the service areas, which include Administration, Information Technology, Purchasing and Store, Building Services, Technical Services, Compliance Services, and Plant Services.
-The Joint Mass Spectrometry Facility and the Combined Workshop also indirectly report to the School Manager.
+The Joint Mass Spectrometry Facility also indirectly reports to the School Manager.